fusioncharts/dev_centre_docs/getting-started/angular/angularjs/add-annotations-using-angularjs.md

 5. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named `MyController`.
 In the `div`:
     * Set the chart type as `spline`.
 For Spline chart, the alias is `spline`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height (in pixels).
-    * Embed the annotations data from `annotations` object.
+    * Embed the annotations from `annotations` object.
     * Set the `dataFormat` as JSON.
 	* Embed the json data from `dataSource`.